Do I have to be Board-Certified in a specialty to serve as an Expert Witness?

 The MD was a licensed physician.

-She can be disqualified as an Expert Witness under Daubert.
+She can be Disqualified by the Court as an Expert Witness as a result.